ismailhx/ismailhx/README.md

 👀 I’m interested in Machine learning

-🌱 I’m currently learning how to use BigQuery and Dataflow
+🌱 I’m currently learning how to use Dataflow and AWS

 🎓 I’m currently studying at The University of Kent - Artificial Intelligence